 5. Assign a color to that role.
 Whichever color you choose will be the color that handles under that role will appear in the chat.

 6. Change your permissions.
 This can get a little tricky, but it’s important to remember that leaving permissions on their default settings means that anyone and everyone can access every channel, respond to every chat, and, in some cases, even edit the server settings if you accidentally mark them as an admin.
 Remember that only the people assigned to a particular role are held under that role’s permissions.
-The @everyone default role also has its own set of permissions settings that can overridden by your created role permissions settings.
+The @everyone default role also has its own set of permissions settings that can overridden by your created role permission settings.

 7. If you’re still unsure about permissions settings, Discord has a comprehensive guide that can help you make sure that you’re on the right track.